astarsky2016/Myxozoa_supplementary/README.md

 ONT_pipeline_1.py - Script that has been used in various stages of genome analyses: assembling of fish filtered reads, parallelization of Medaka polishing (additional round) of Fyle genome assemblies, mapping of methylation calling results obtained by nanopolish onto assembled genomes and preparing data for BlobTools additional round of filtering

-ONT_pipeline_2.py - Medaka ploshing step parallelization script
+ONT_pipeline_2.py - Medaka polishing step parallelization script

 ONT_prepare_data.py - Helper script used for alignemnt of ONT reads to fish genomes - later replaced by ONT_pipeline_1 script